AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

    ![Editing the component-definitions.json file to define the quote block](assets/create-block/component-definitions.png)

-1. Edit the `component-models.json`file at the root of the project and add the following [model definition](/help/implementing/universal-editor/field-types.md#model-structure) for your new quote block and save the file.
+1. Edit the `component-models.json` file at the root of the project and add the following [model definition](/help/implementing/universal-editor/field-types.md#model-structure) for your new quote block and save the file.

+   * Please see the document [Content Modeling for AEM authoring with Edge Delivery Services Projects](/help/edge/content-modeling.md) for more information about what is important to consider when creating content models.

    ```json
    {